Frequently Asked Questions: Seekers

 Do you speak with a regional dialect in English or Spanish?
 Do you have an accent?

-Both my natural speaking voice and voiceover delivery are essentially neutral, or rather neutralized but clearly American.
-My English is non-regional North American English.
-Similarly, my Spanish is non-regional American Spanish as opposed to European.
+Both my natural speaking voice and voiceover delivery are rather neutralized.
+My English is fairly non-regional North American English.
+It is my second language, and I initially learned to speak English by listening to network news anchors, Lucille Ball, and Batman.
+This was before I started attending school.
+I was fluent by age four.
+My Spanish is also non-regional but clearly for Spanish speakers from South and Central America and the Caribbean rather than Europe.
 Neutralized languages choose the words and pronunciations that can be most broadly understood by speakers of a specific multinational, multicultural language like Spanish which is spoken in over 21 countries.

 Can you do a Castilian Spanish dialect?

 Yes.
-Half my family is from Cuba and half from Spain, so I grew up hearing the dialects from both hemispheres.
+Half my family is from Cuba and half from Spain, so I grew up hearing both European and Caribbean Spanish dialects.
 My grandmother had a very pronounced Castilian accent.

 What’s the difference between American Spanish and European Spanish?
 Is it just the way Castilians pronounce “c” and “z”?

 Definitely not.
 First, European Spanish isn’t just the Castilian dialect though that’s the most common.
 An often overlooked difference is in word choices.
 American Spanish borrows from North American English.
-For example: “cell phone” would be “celular.”
-And European Spanish routinely borrows from British English and French.
-For example: “mobile” would be “móvil.”
+For example, here “cell phone” would be “telΓ©fono celular.”
+But European Spanish routinely borrows from British English (and French).
+The Brits, for example, refer to a cell phone as “a mobile” and in Spain, it’s “un mΓ³vil.”
 Also “s” in European Spanish often sounds a bit more present because the placement of the tongue is further from the lips, slightly behind the bottom teeth.
 It’s subtle but can be noticeable, as are other variations in pronunciation.
+The South American dialects also vary quite a bit.
+My Spanish is rather neutral and softly articulate.
+I am easily understood by Spanish speakers from a multitude of countries and with varying dialects.
+When I provide non-regional translations, I definitely avoid slangs and purposely use words most widely in use when I have a choice.

 I see you accept credit cards through PayPal.
 What if I want to pay by check?